EPSRC-DIGEST/PyPSA-UK/README.md

 - Scenario-based optimal power flow analysis

 ## Installation
-To use this code you need to install [PyPSA] and the following requirments:
+To use this code you need to install [PyPSA] as follows:

+and then the following requirments:
 - CPLEX - Adcademic version a high-performance, commercial software package for mathematical optimization
 - numpy – numerical computing and array operations
 - scipy – scientific computing and sparse matrix calculations